 Visiting the Desert Castles of Jordan

-On our two-week visit to Jordan, we took a tour of the Desert Castles that lie to the east of the capital, Amman.
-And poor Graham coped remarkably well bearing in mind he had a stomach bug.
-The weather was bleak as we hit the highway out of the city, fresh from a night in the…
+On our two-week visit to Jordan, we took a tour of the Desert Castles that lie on the arid plains to the east of the capital, Amman.
+The weather was bleak as we hit the highway out of the city, fresh from a night in the swanky Marriott hotel.
+There, I’d settled into the bar and…

 Istanbul: A long weekend in Sultanahmet